Learning-Scapes: Cultivating Meaningful and Sustainable Learning Ecosystems

 Holistic Learning Ecosystem

 In this sense, a learning-scape may be defined as a conceptual construct that shapes our perceptions of our learning environments and how we interact with those environments.
-In other words, a learning-scape may be viewed as a mosaic of learning environments (i.e., a holistic learning ecosystem) interconnected and interacting at all levels in meaningful and purposeful ways.
+In other words, a learning-scape may be viewed as a mosaic of learning environments (i.e., a holistic learning ecosystem including formal, non-formal, and informal ways of learning) interconnected and interacting at all levels in meaningful and purposeful ways.
 As such, personal, social, cultural, institutional and technological environments can have an enormous impact on learning because all these environments are intertwined and symbiotic to varying degrees.

-In this sense, we use the concept of a learning-scape in a very broad manner - in the fullest sense of the concept.
+Thus, the concept of a learning-scape is used in the fullest sense of the concept.
 A learning-scape need not be limited to increasing awareness of just the natural environment or just the physical classroom environment.
 A learning-scape may also be used to increase awareness of and engagement in all the environments that learners interact with.
 A learning-scape thus becomes viewed as a holistic learning ecosystem.
 Creating sustainable learning-scapes requires that we interact with all these different environments in a responsible and purposeful manner, based on sound instructional design principles, relevant learning theory, and evidence-based research findings.

 Reciprocity: Pay it Forward

-Thus, in the broadest sense of the word, the principle of reciprocity (e.g., pay it forward) is important because our highly interdependent world implies personal and social obligations, which in turn, necessitates that we take a more holistic view of humanity and our increasing role as stewards of our environments.
-Our role as stewards ultimately implies that we act out of a sense of good-will and responsibility towards others rather than from a position of dominance towards others.
+In the broadest sense of the word, the principle of reciprocity (e.g., pay it forward) is important because our highly interdependent world implies personal and social obligations, which in turn, necessitates that we take a more holistic view of humanity and our increasing role as stewards of our environments.
+Our role as stewards of our world ultimately implies that we act out of a sense of good-will and responsibility towards others rather than from a position of dominance towards others.

 The notion of stewardship rests on validity and merit claims rather than on power and privilege claims.
 It rests on mutually beneficial outcomes rather than win-lose outcomes or other zero-sum games.
-Reciprocity in general and “pay it forward” in particular thus recognizes that we, as free, moral agents acting out of our own volitions have both rights and responsibilities at all levels (e.g., individually and socially).
-Rights and responsibilities are two sides of the same coin – that coin called human agency.
+Reciprocity in general and pay it forward in particular thus recognizes that we, as free, moral agents acting out of our own volition have both rights and responsibilities at all levels (e.g., individually and socially).
+Rights and responsibilities are two sides of the same coin called human agency.

-We therefore need to remind ourselves that curiosity, creativity, and meaningful dialogue and interactions are vitally important because they form the basis for and the context of our humanity and human learning.
-With respect to learning-scapes, since continual learning and inquiry is of fundamental importance to expanding our consciousness and the scope of our possibilities (i.e., human and social capacity building at all levels), we need to remind ourselves that appropriate design and development of learning-scapes matters very much.
+These concepts and principles are further discussed in the book, Meaning-centered Education.
+We therefore need to remind ourselves that imagination, creativity, and meaningful learning are vitally important because they form the basis for and the context of our shared humanity.
+With respect to learning-scapes, since continual learning and inquiry is of fundamental importance to expanding our consciousness and the scope of our possibilities (i.e., human and social capacity building at all levels), we need to remind ourselves that educational development at all levels and in all forms matters very much.

 Copyright © Patrick Blessinger